Brittany-Reid/node_code_query/README.md

 1. Download and install Node.js and NPM (https://nodejs.org/en/).
 2. Clone this repository.
 3. Run `npm install` in the repository directory.
 The setup script will automatically download our dataset from https://zenodo.org/record/3923490/files/ncqData.zip and extract it into the data folder.
-Note: this file is too large to upload to Github.
+Then, it will setup the Database files for you.
+Note: these files is too large to upload to Github.
 <!-- 3.
 Download the following .zip file: https://zenodo.org/record/3923490/files/ncqData.zip.
 This is our data set of code snippets and library info.
 Note: this file is too large to upload to Github.
 4. Unzip this file into the directory "data".  -->